This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 config_file Location of the config file itself config.yaml Required

-gwas_list Path to gwas_list file, listing GWAS sumstats example_input/gwas_list.txt Set to NA if you don’t want to include and GWAS sumstats
+gwas_list Path to gwas_list file, listing GWAS sumstats example_input/gwas_list.txt Set to NA if you don’t want to include any GWAS sumstats

 score_list Path to score_list file, listing external score files example_input/score_list.txt Set to NA if you don’t want to include any external score files